 The progress of the residency programme will be advertised on the gallery’s social media accounts, website and/or newsletters.

-Past resident artists include Sanne Vaassen, ubada muti, Solveig Settemsdal, Bianca Barandun, Thomas Garnon, Emma Corrall, Thomas Langley, Morgan Wills, Harrison Pearce and Jose Carlos Naranjo.
+Past resident artists include Shinuk Suh, Sanne Vaassen, ubada muti, Solveig Settemsdal, Bianca Barandun, Thomas Garnon, Emma Corrall, Thomas Langley, Morgan Wills, Harrison Pearce and Jose Carlos Naranjo.
 We have been excited and delighted to see our residents move on to solo shows, awards, and further residency programmes.

 The objectives of Workshop Foundation are to promote the arts and the advancement of artistic practice and innovation.
 Workshop Foundation achieves this by creating essential opportunities for emerging and mid-career artists of all ages and backgrounds, as well as curators, by providing space and time for exhibitions, residencies, arts education and public programs.
 Workshop Foundation also establishes and maintains outwardly engaged and meaningful experiences by providing free access to these programs for public benefit.